sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-14-the-peace-of-the-virtuous-in-contrast-with-the-torment-and-anxiety-of-the-wicked.md

 ---
 published: true
+title: >-
-title: The peace of the virtuous in contrast with the torment and anxiety of the wicked
+  The peace of the virtuous in contrast with the torment and anxiety of the wicked
 archiveSlug: sinnersguide00luis
 archivePage: '200'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 128
 ---

 > The condition of the wicked which we have been considering will enable us by contrast to set a true value on the peace of the just.